 Saudi Arabia and the World Bank have been in partnership since 1974 when the Kingdom signed a Technical Cooperation Program (TCP) Agreement establishing the World Bank office in Riyadh.
-The Saudi RAS program is the oldest and the largest RAS program in the World Bank.
-Under the TCP agreement, upon KSA Government demand led by the Ministry of Finance, the World Bank brings technical expertise and global knowledge to counterpart entities to support the government’s development agenda.
-Over the last few years, the TCP has seen significant growth and expansion to cover various sectors including: improving the investment climate, education, health, labor markets, transport, energy, urban planning, economic management and planning, public financial management, business climate, PPPs and SME strategy.
-The World Bank work is aligned with the Kingdom in strategic projects related to its “Vision 2030” and the National Transformation Program 2020 (NTP).
+The World Bank brings technical expertise and global knowledge to the government entities to support the country’s development agenda; the advisory program is aligned with and supports the implementation of the Vision 2030 and the National Transformation Program 2020 (NTP).
+Over the last few years, the program expanded to cover various sectors including: improving the investment climate, education, health, labor markets, transport, energy, urban planning, economic management and planning, public financial management, business climate, PPPs, and SME strategy.
+The RAS engagements focus on strengthening institutional capacity within the government entities and assisting in developing legislation and policies that advance the NTP.

-Some of the results achieved through the RAS program include the establishment of an SME center, an in-depth partnership with the Ministry of Commerce and Investment leading to a series of reforms related to improved investment climate, support to a number of tourism-related activities development in the country, an electricity sector strategy for the KSA, and programmatic support to the Ministry of Health and the Saudi Health Council.
+Some of the results achieved through the RAS program include the establishment of an SME center, an in-depth partnership with the Ministry of Commerce and Investment leading to a series of reforms related to improved investment climate, support to a number of tourism-related developments in the country, an electricity sector strategy for the KSA, and programmatic support to the Ministry of Health and the Saudi Health Council.